Ultimate auto repair labor guide

 Upon vehicle inspection and disassembly, it’s common to find more areas for repair not included in the original estimate.

-The best way to handle this situation is to communicate any updates on repair progress so your customer knows there is additional work to do and isn’t surprised when you send your invoice.
+Based on our firsthand experience, the best way to handle this situation is to communicate any updates on repair progress so your customer knows there is additional work to do and isn’t surprised when you send your invoice.

 This brings us to what a bill refers to.
 While the document of final costs you create is known as an invoice, it’s a bill to the recipient.
 In this case, a bill to your customer.

 A bill recaps the actual costs of a job, where an estimate predicts how much the job will cost.
 In short, a bill lets your customer know how much money they owe you for a repair.